oceanprotocol/docs/developers/ddo.js/instantiate-ddo.md

 };
 ```

-Now let's use this DDO examples, `DDOExampleV4`, `DDOExampleV5`, `deprecatedDDO` into the following javascript code, assuming `@oceanprotocol/ddo.js` has been installed as dependency before:
+Now let's use these DDO examples, `DDOExampleV4`, `DDOExampleV5`, `deprecatedDDO` into the following javascript code, assuming `@oceanprotocol/ddo.js` has been installed as dependency before:

 ```javascript
 const { DDOManager } = require ('@oceanprotocol/ddo.js');